-Practice Name Description Exemption Criteria 345 Residue and Tillage Management, Reduced Till Managing the amount, orientation and distribution of crop and other plant residue on the soil surface year-round while limiting the soil- disturbing activities used to grow crops in systems where the entire field surface is tilled prior to planting.
+Practice Name Description Exemption Criteria 340 Cover Crop The planting of crops such as grasses, legumes, and forbs to provide seasonal cover that will reduce erosion, improve soil organic matter, promote efficient nutrient cycling, fix nitrogen in the soil, suppress weeds, increase biodiversity and/or provide food and cover for wildlife.
+Exempt 342 Critical Area Planting Establishment of permanent vegetation on sites that have or are expected to have high erosion rates, and on sites that have physical, chemical, or biological conditions that prevent the establishment of vegetation with normal practices.
+Exempt when implemented within areas of previous disturbance and does not exceed the existing depth of disturbance.
+Non-Exempt when shaping and grading exceed original depth of disturbance.
+345 Residue and Tillage Management, Reduced Till Managing the amount, orientation and distribution of crop and other plant residue on the soil surface year-round while limiting the soil-disturbing activities used to grow crops in systems where the entire field surface is tilled prior to planting.
 Exempt 350 Sediment Basin A basin constructed with an engineered outlet, formed by an embankment or excavation or a combination of the two.
 Non-Exempt 351 Well Decommissioning The sealing and permanent closure of an inactive, abandoned, or unusable water well.
 Exempt when implemented within areas of previous disturbance and does not exceed the existing depth of disturbance.
 Non-Exempt when implemented in previously undisturbed areas or exceeds the depth of prior disturbance.
-356 Dike or Levee A barrier constructed of earth or manufactured materials.
+356 Dike and Levee A barrier constructed of earth or manufactured materials.
 Non-Exempt 360 Waste Facility Closure The decommissioning of facilities, and/or the rehabilitation of contaminated soil, in an environmentally safe manner, where agricultural waste has been handled, treated, and/or stored and is no longer used for the intended purpose.
 Exempt when implemented within areas of previous disturbance and does not exceed the existing depth of disturbance.
 Non-Exempt when implemented in previously undisturbed areas or exceeds the depth of prior disturbance.
 362 Diversion A channel generally constructed across the slope with a supporting ridge on the lower side.
 Non-Exempt 366 Anaerobic Digester A component of a waste management system that provides biological treatment in the absence of oxygen.
 Non-Exempt 367 Roofs and Covers A rigid, semi-rigid, or flexible manufactured membrane, composite material, or roof structure placed over a waste management facility.
 Exempt 368 Emergency Animal Mortality Management A means or method for the management of animal carcasses from catastrophic mortality events.
 Exempt when implemented within areas of previous disturbance and does not exceed the existing depth of disturbance or confined to the modern surface.
 Non-Exempt when the existing depth of disturbance is exceeded or not confined to the modern surface in areas not previously disturbed.
 372 Combustion System Improvement Installing, replacing, or retrofitting agricultural combustion systems and/or related components or devices for air quality and energy efficiency improvement.
-Exempt 374 Energy Efficient Agricultural Operation Development and implementation of improvements to reduce or improve the energy efficiency of on-farm energy use.
-Exempt 378 Pond A water impoundment made by constructing an embankment, by excavating a dugout, or by a combination of both.
-Non-Exempt 379 Forest Farming Managing existing stands of trees and shrubs with an understory of woody and/or non-woody plants.
-Exempt when implemented within areas of previous disturbance and does not exceed the existing depth of disturbance.
-Non-Exempt when disturbances exceed the depth of prior disturbance.
+Exempt